 Another must not visit place in China is the Yúnnán Province which is home to the famous YunYang Rice Terraces and Tiger Leaping Gorge.
 As this is the most southwest province of China, it neighbors other countries like Vietnam, Laos, and Burma.
 While there are many other popular attractions, the two mentioned above are the most popular and are worth visiting due to the spectacular landscapes.

-While the battle between Tibet being its own nation or is it part of China continues, a visit to this place while in China is well recommended.
 In order to visit Tibet, you can only do so from either Nepal or China and must be done with a travel agency due to the strict restrictions.
 It is important to do things in advance as it can take as long as 14 days to four weeks to get your permits approved.
 Aside from the Tibet Travel Permit, some destinations in Tibet also require an Alien Travel Permit so doing your research or contacting a company who knows about these ins and outs is crucial.

 However, between the simple way of life, the stunning views of the Himalayas, and the incredible Buddhist culture that surrounds this place, a visit to Tibet is a must if you ever have the chance.
 While most adventurous travelers head here to experience the grandeur of Mt.
 Everest which is referred to by Tibetans as Qomolangma, other sites such as the Potala Palace in Lhasa is also worth traveling for.